PLEASE HELP US

 OPEN SPACE & RECREATION PLAN

-Also, if you are a resident who would like to help with the 2018 Plan update, please let us know by contacting Jane Pierce (email address, above).
+If you are a resident who would like to help with the 2018 OSRP update, please let us know by contacting Jane Pierce (email address, above).
 We appreciate any help that you are willing to give us!

 CONSERVATION COMMISSION'S MISSION STATEMENT: